Grand Blanc Township, Michigan: History

 Originally settled by Chippewa Indians, the township took its name—French for "Great white"—from French traders who arrived before 1800.
 Afterwards, pioneer families began settling in the township.
 Jacob Stevens settled at the survey township center and future city with his family in 1823.
 Stony Run post office was formed in the area when it was in Oakland County on June 6, 1934, with Marston W. Richards as the first postmaster.

 The oldest unit of government in Genesee County, Grand Blanc Township was organized on March 9, 1833, by the Territory of Michigan.
 Then the township included the survey area of the future townships of Atlas, Burton, Davison, Fenton, Flint, Genesee, Mount Morris and Mundy.
 With the March 2, 1836 formation of Flint Township, Grand Blanc lost in addition the township survey areas of Burton, Genesee and Mount Morris to Flint.
 With the July 26, 1836 organization of Argentine Township, Grand Blanc lost Fenton to the new township.
 Mundy was split off on its March 11, 1837 organization.
 By March 1843, Atlas and Davison had been organized.

 The township center began to boom in 1864 with the arrival of the railroad (now known as the CSX Saginaw Subdivision).
 On June 3, 1878, the Stony Run post office was closed then reopened on December 10, 1878, operating only to October 23, 1879.

 Grand Blanc Centre incorporated as the City of Grand Blanc in 1930.
 In 1939, the township and the city started a joint fire department.
 In the 1970s, the Grand Blanc city, township and school district formed a joint parks and recreation department under a commission with 2 members from each entity.

+From 1958 to 2009, the Buick Open, a golf tournament on the PGA Tour was held at Warwick Hills Golf and Country Club in Grand Blanc Township.
+This was later replaced by the Ally Challenge which started in 2018.

 An effort to consolidate the city and township into a single political entity was rejected by voters in both the city and township on May 2, 2006.
 In 2014, the superintendent left and the supervisor Micki Hoffman took over day-to-day management.